 Students experience unique clinical rotations at four major academic medical centers to better understand applied bioethics in a hospital and at the bedside.

-Concentrations in research ethics and medicine, society, and culture allow students to take a deeper dive in more specific areas within bioethics and medical humanities.
+Concentrations in research ethics, medicine, society, and culture, and health policy allow students to take a deeper dive in more specific areas within bioethics and medical humanities.

 Short term study abroad gives students the opportunity to gain an appreciation for an international diversity that is critical to students of bioethics and medical humanities around the world, and can be an illuminating intellectual experience.